cryptr-auth/cryptr-spa-js/README.md

 this.cryptrClient.getUser()
 ```

-This method will return you a struct with different properties such as email, user id or organization domain.
+This method will return you a struct with different properties such as email, user ID or organization domain.

 For more information please contact us.